Analytics206/arxiv_pipeline/docs/dev_notes.md

 - Add synchronization between Qdrant and MongoDB tracking:
   - This sync needs to run before the sync_qdrant pipeline inserts new papers into Qdrant but in same process
-  - If papers exist in Qdrant but not in `vector_processed_pdfs`, insert entries into MongoDB
+  - If papers exist in Qdrant but not in MongoDB `vector_processed_pdfs`, insert entries into MongoDB
-  - If papers exist in `vector_processed_pdfs` but not in Qdrant, remove the tracking entries
+  - If papers exist in MongoDB `vector_processed_pdfs` but not in Qdrant, remove the tracking entries
   - Implement within the `sync_qdrant_with_tracking()` function in `src/pipeline/sync_qdrant.py`

 ### System monitoring with Prometheus/Grafana